 Font and Font Size

-For large blocks of text, readers will have a better reading experience when you use a serif style font in font size 10 to 12 point.
+For large blocks of text, readers will have a better reading experience when you use a serif style font in font size 10 to 12 pt.
 Reminder.
 Serif fonts have small tails at the end of the letters.
-Standard serif styles include Garamond, Palatino Georgia and Times New Roman but there are many others.
+Standard serif styles include Garamond, Palatino Georgia, and Times New Roman, but many others.

 The Paragraph First Line Indent

 Many novelists prefer to indent the text on the first line of each paragraph using the Special First Line indentation style instead of tabs.